RollinDing/EncoderLock/README.md

     ```conda env create -f environment.yml```

 ### Quick Evaluation:
-We provide $12$ encoders with supervised and unsupervised EncoderLock that is used in the results of our experiment, based on the `mnist` dataset as the source.
+We provide 12 protected encoders with supervised and unsupervised EncoderLock that is used in the results of our experiment, based on the `mnist` dataset as the source.
 Note that you should train the unprotected model and put it in `pretrained_models` first for further evaluation.
 The saved checkpoints can be found in `modified_models`.
 These modified models are encoders with EncoderLock, which shows significant accuracy degradation in the target domain (prohibited domain) but preserves high accuracy in the source domain (authorized domain).

 - **Step 1** Prepare for the environment, datasets, and pre-trained models.